aneeqr/DevOpsCICD_final/README.md

 1. First, we create a module that read images from camera, and send to our classifier to perform inference.
 Here we are just going to have a static picture.
 2. Check github for camera specific code.
+3. Make sure you replace the container registry details in the module.json file.

 ### OBJECT DETECTION MODULE